davidrmiller/biosim4/rearchitect.md

                     * visitor.visit(Coord loc)

         * add layers to the Grid data type? - for use by signals
+            * Layer struct in signals is a variety of Grid

         * add an explicit Grid::setBarrier(Coord loc) method